 Taking enough folate, vitamin B6, and vitamin B12 might also help you boost your glutathione levels.

 Have a little food late at night.
 It is true that we must avoid having dinner late at night, but going hungry to bed might lead to loss of sleep.
-Munch on almonds and have a banana or try
+Munch on almonds and have a banana or try eating cheese and whole-wheat crackers before bedtime.
+These foods metabolize slowly at night and do not let your body go hungry while you sleep.

 Adding cherries to your late-night morsel can help you snooze the power of your snacks.
 If you are suffering from chronic insomnia, drink 8 ounces of cherry juice made from tart Montmorency cherries a couple of hours before bedtime.
 The anti-inflammatory properties in these cherries stimulate the production of cytokines that help you regulate your sleep.
 Tart cherries have been found to be high in melatonin as well, which is a hormone that signals the body to go to sleep and stay that way for some time.